One Year MA in Acting

 • Benefits Income Details form stamped by the benefits office

-Before completing your application form, you will need to film and submit your self-tape.
+Before completing your application form, you will need to film and submit your self-tape, which will include our new Reflective Task.

-Your self-tape should be between 6-7 minutes long.
-If your self-tape is more than 7 minutes long the panel will not watch to the end of the tape.
+The video you submit should be between 8 and 10 minutes long.
+If your video is more than 10 minutes long, the panel will not watch the tape to the end.

-1. Introduction (2 minutes total): Film a close up of your face and tell us
+1. Introduction (10 seconds): Film a close-up of your face and tell us:

 • Your name